-- Analyzing executive compensation market data, including base salaries, annual bonuses, long-term incentives and pay, as well as executive compensation principles, strategies, trends, regulatory requirements and current programs - Overseeing and approving annual incentive plans, equity-based plans, severance plans, deferred compensation arrangements, retirement benefits and other programs and benefits that primarily cover executive officers - Reviewing and approving corporate goals and objectives relevant to the compensation of the company's Chief Executive Officer and other executive officers - Leading the evaluation of CEO performance in light of these goals and objectives and, based on individual and company performance, competitive compensation information and other considerations, recommending CEO compensation for approval by the board
+- Analyzing executive compensation market data, including base salaries, annual bonuses, long-term incentives and pay, as well as executive compensation principles, strategies, trends, regulatory requirements and current programs. - Overseeing and approving annual incentive plans, equity-based plans, severance plans, deferred compensation arrangements, retirement benefits and other programs and benefits that primarily cover executive officers. - Reviewing and approving corporate goals and objectives relevant to the compensation of the company's Chief Executive Officer and other executive officers.

-- Tracking and understanding the total compensation of each executive officer and reviewing, at least once a year, tally sheets that summarize the major elements of compensation - Reviewing and approving new or amended broad-based, "qualified" benefit plans and programs - Reporting annually on succession planning to the board - Reviewing and approving the Compensation Discussion and Analysis included in the annual proxy statement - Analyzing long-term incentive plan overall dilution and current annual dilution rates
+- Leading the evaluation of the performance of the CEO in light of these goals and objectives and, based on individual and company performance, competitive compensation information and other considerations, recommending CEO compensation for approval by the board. - Tracking and understanding the total compensation of each executive officer and reviewing, at least once a year, tally sheets that summarize the major elements of compensation. - Reviewing and approving new or amended broad-based, "qualified" benefit plans and programs. - Reporting annually on succession planning to the board. - Reviewing and approving the Compensation Discussion and Analysis included in the annual proxy statement. - Analyzing long-term incentive plan overall dilution and current annual dilution rates. - Assuring that the compensation programs encourage and reward sustainable, moderate-risk growth.